 Finally, many tabs are inaccurate.
 Because they’re so simple to create and post online by anybody with a computer and a text editor, many are of low quality and accuracy.
 Even tabs in books are only someone’s interpretation of how a musician played a song.
 The musician himself is not going to write out the tabs.

 Do Tabs Have Advantages?

 Tabs have many advantages.
 Of course, a rhythm guitarist doesn’t need them, but tabs are excellent for performing complicated compositions where the exact precision of playing a song is critical.

 Using tabs is helpful when playing music that has a four or five-octave range.
 It’s much easier to see the fingering on the fretboard instead of having to interpret additional ledger lines and 8va indicators.

-Some guitarists will take guitar pieces written for guitar and convert standard notation to tabs.
+Some guitarists will take guitar pieces written for guitar and convert standard notation to tabs (Question: Why is a guitar tab upside down?).
 And programs like Finale have started adding tab conversion.
 So perhaps in the future, guitarists will get music in an electronic format and be able to convert it to tabs with a click of the mouse.

 However, that day isn’t here yet.
 Until then, tabs are a good learning tool but not something most professional musicians will use.